crate/cratedb-guide/docs/integrate/django/settings.md

 ```

 `AutoUUIDField` generates unique UUIDs for primary keys.
-`cratedb_django.fields.AutoField`can be used if an integer based primary
+`cratedb_django.fields.AutoField` can be used if an integer-based primary
 key is needed.